brinalesser/BattenVisionML/README.md

-├── ColorTuneBGR.py             # Used to find the BGR color values for an object ├── ColorTuneHSV.py             # Used to find the HSV color values in a frame ├── DetectionMethodsTest.py     # Tests different OpenCV library feature and edge detection methods ├── ImageFilter                 # An attempt to process frames pixel by pixel
+├── ColorTuneBGR.py             # Used to find the BGR color values for an object ├── ColorTuneHSV.py             # Used to find the HSV color values in a frame ├── DetectionMethodsTest.py     # Tests different OpenCV library feature and edge detection methods ├── ImageFilter.py              # An attempt to process frames pixel by pixel
                                   - too slow using python: see CTest instead ├── LineMergeTest.py            # An attempt to make edge lines steadier
                                   - slow: see LineTest.py instead